xvomaco00/xvomaco00/README.md

 - 👋 Hi, I’m @xvomaco00
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on your mom
-- 📫 You can reach me on Discord: ondraid
+- 📫 You can reach me on ondraid@discord

 </td>
 <td>